 When motorcycling and camping unite, something magical happens.

-Each activity alone—whether riding across desolate areas of Argentina’s Tierra del Fuego or camping under the Northern Lights—gets emotions flowing in its own way.
+Each activity alone—whether riding across desolate areas of Argentina’s Tierra del Fuego, stopping for a night an American BDR route, or camping under the Northern Lights—gets emotions flowing in its own way.

-But, we’ll say it again, when they are combined, something magical happens.
+But, again, when they are combined, something magical happens.